bookmark_borderThinking Basketball

 • Karl Malone disappeared in crucial moments, while Michael Jordan was virtually invincible in such moments.

-Many of these points have been heard relatively often among NBA fans and journalists, without questioning them further.
+You hear many of these points relatively often among NBA fans and journalists.
+And few question them further.
 Ben Taylor questions them in this book and comes to one or the other surprising result.
 He collects facts and figures and evaluates them systematically to expose common errors in thinking or at least to show that it is not quite as simple as it seems at first glance.

 Another question Taylor tries to answer is whether a best-of-7 series is enough to determine that one team is better than the other.
-Since, after all, there used to be best-of-5 series in the NBA – and this is being discussed again today to lighten the load somewhat – it stands to reason that (at most) 7 games should be enough to answer this question.
-Ben Taylor argues here that this is not so.
+After all, there used to be best-of-5 series in the NBA.
+And media and fans discuss this again today to lighten the load somewhat.
+It stands to reason that (at most) 7 games should be enough to answer this question.
+Ben Taylor argues here that this is not necessarily the case.

 After reading Thinking Basketball, you’ll probably follow the sport a little differently than you did before.
 After the first look at last night’s box score, one will be less quick to draw conclusions.
 You’re more likely to question judgments about individual players or entire teams.
 For those who are interested in more about such topics after reading the book, I can also recommend Ben Taylor’s podcast of the same name.